Skip to main content

 • stability

-• “Other than that, the game itself is mercifully bug-free as I only found 2 in nearly 100 hours of gameplay: 1) a couple of levers that should cause a platform and chest to appear in one of the side quests but don't work, resulting in missing some random loot; and 2) there is one locked box for which the key is completely missing from the game, also resulting in missing some random loot.”
+• “Other than that, the game itself is mercifully bug-free as I only found 2 in nearly 100 hours of gameplay: 1) a couple of levers that should cause a platform and chest to appear in one of the side quests but don't work, which means missing some random loot; and 2) there is one locked box for which the key is completely missing from the game, resulting in missing some random loot.”

 • “The plot and quests offer a good variety and are generally bug-free.”

-• “Not because of the lack of content to do as a side quest, choices, etc., but because the game (at least that’s what happened to me) crashes at each exit from a building or has buggy side quests that make it impossible to complete.”
+• “Not because of the lack of content to do as a side quest, choices, etc., but because the game (at least that’s what happened to me) crashes at each exit from a building or has a side quest that is buggy, making it impossible to complete.”

 • optimization